mikeroyal/gnome-desktop-snap/README.md

 <h1 align="center">
   <img src="https://user-images.githubusercontent.com/45159366/50628051-33c28400-0eeb-11e9-8ef7-fa19a63ba495.png">
   <br />
-  Vulkan Tools
+  Serving
 </h1>

-<p align="center"><b>This is the snap for Vulkan Tools, provides Khronos official Vulkan Tools and Utilities for Windows, Linux, Android, and MacOS.
+<p align="center"><b>This is the snap for Serving, a flexible, high-performance serving system for machine learning models.
 It works on Ubuntu, Fedora, Debian, and other major Linux distributions.</p>

 <!-- Uncomment and modify this when you are provided a build status badge
 <p align="center">